 Financial services sector is a key component of the economy and has more than two decades of track records in cross-border investment and finance.
 Mauritius is a well-regulated International Financial Centre and offers a complete range of financial products (trusts, global funds, protected cells companies, family office, etc).
 It comprises of major local and international players in fund administration, law firms, insurance and banking.
-In order to boost organisation to set up their regional headquarters, fund management, Investment banking, etc.
+In order to boost this sector, tax holidays have been introduced for organisation to set up their regional headquarters, fund management, Investment banking, etc.